 On the whole, the most cost-effective way of insulating your solid walls is to finish it with a simple white render.
 However there is a huge variety of finishes possible: smooth, textured or painted, tiled, panelled, pebble-dashed or finished with realistic brick slips.

 External wall insulation is a great way to protect against penetrating damp, creating a new weatherproof layer on the outside of the building, and slowing the movement of heat through the walls.
 Another advantage of solid wall insulation is that it will cause the temperature of the walls themselves to rise.
 This means if there is lots of water vapour in the air (from cooking or washing for example), this will no longer condense on these walls.

 While obviously this is a benefit, it is still important to consider ventilation in the home – regardless of whether you insulate or not.
 This can be done by installing more vents or by making behavioural changes like opening windows and doors while cooking.

 Cost and financing external wall insulation

-The cost of solid wall insulation is roughly £100/m2, so it is not cheap.
+The cost of solid wall insulation is roughly £100/m2, averaging between £6000 – £12,000 for a standard semi detached house, so it is not cheap.
 However, it can be really worthwhile in the long run.
-While government grants have now been wound down, there are occasionally local council grants available for eligible people, so it is worth checking.
-Also, some companies will offer finance.
+There are occasionally local council grants available for eligible people, and some companies offer finance so it is worth checking.

 - The insulation will take the U-value of your walls down to just 0.3w/m2k, equivalent to a brand new cavity wall built today – therefore your heating bills will be significantly lower.